 You’re an ExxonMobil retiree and about to turn 65.
-You need to make a decision about health insurance.
-You can move seamlessly from the ExxonMobil Retiree Medical Plan option to the ExxonMobil Medicare Primary Option (MPO), also known as a Medicare Advantage plan, or you can opt-out of the MPO and go into traditional Medicare.
+You need to decide about health insurance.
+You can move seamlessly from the ExxonMobil Retiree Medical Plan option for pre-65 retirees to the ExxonMobil Medicare Primary Option (MPO), also known as a Medicare Advantage plan.
+Or you can opt out of the MPO and go into traditional Medicare.

 How should you make the decision?
 What are the differences or key variables you should consider?

 Every decision has consequences.
-And health care matters are perhaps among the most personal of decisions we have to make.
+And health care matters are among the most personal decisions we must make.

 A host of variables can influence your choice: